AbsaOSS/cobrix/README.md

 ```

 ### Spark schema metadata
-When a copybook is converted to a Spark schema, some information is lost, such as length of string fields or
-minimum and maximum number of elements in arrays.
-To preserve this information, Cobrix adds metadata to Spark schema
+When a copybook is converted to a Spark schema, some information, such as the length of string fields or the minimum and maximum number of elements in arrays, can be lost.
+To preserve this information, Cobrix adds metadata to Spark schema fields.
-fields.
 The following metadata is added:

 | Metadata key | Description                                 |
 |--------------|---------------------------------------------|